 Modern biology has enabled us to increasingly see a living organism as a dynamic system.
-Even at the level of cells and 'organelles' there is movement, from 'Brownian motion' i.e. the random motion of particles in a fluid, to the directional movement mediated by specialized 'cytoskeletal motors'.
-Cells roll to their
+Even at the level of cells and 'organelles'3 there is movement, from 'Brownian motion', the random motion of particles in a fluid, to the directional movement mediated by specialized 'cytoskeletal motors'.4 Cells roll to their destination, are swept away by mechanical flow or summoned by alluring chemicals or adhesion molecules.
+They meet and greet one another.

-&lt;sup>1 For an explanation of space contraction and time dilation, and the warping of space-time in the presence of matter, see chapter 10.
+1 For an explanation of space contraction and time dilation, and the warping of space-time in the presence of matter, see Appendix A5.

-&lt;sup>2 For discussion of wave function in quantum mechanics see chapter 10.
+2 For the discussion of wave function and different interpretations of quantum mechanics see Appendix A5.